Courses.

 Key topics covered in our courses include:

-• Recommended therapeutic interventions (person-centredness, trauma-informed practice, harm reduction, strengths-based approach, motivational interviewing strategies), and
+Recommended therapeutic interventions (person-centredness, trauma-informed, harm reduction, strengths-based, motivational), and

-• Behaviour change science (COM-B Model, Theoretical Domains Framework (TDF), Transtheoretical Model for Change (TTM)).
+Behaviour change science (Capability, Opportunity and Motivation for Behaviour Change (COM-B), Theoretical Domains Framework (TDF), Transtheoretical Model for Change (TTM)).